AbsoluteC2H6O/BayerCorp/README.md

 # Pre instalation:

-Run mysql BD script or import one:
+Run mysql BD script or import one using BayerCorp.sql:

 open ith workbench and execute AccesoVehicular.sql or execute in mysql terminal
 # Instalation